G6EJD/G6EJD-ESP-File-Server/README.md

 Programme Notes:
 1. It uses the ESP Asynchronous Webserver so there is nothing in the loop() section!
-2. The webserver is event based, each event generates a response, there is no need to poll for client connections in the loop section
+2. The webserver is event based (asynchronous), each event generates a response, there is no need to poll for client connections in the loop section
+3. There are test files to try out uploading and download, etc
-3. The loop section is free for your projects!
+4. The loop section is free for your projects!

 It is very fast!